 - Your cousin's wedding shoes

-- The earrings your mom wore on her wedding day
+- The earrings your mother wore on her wedding day

-- Flowers borrowed from a family member's garden for inclusion in the bouquet
+- Flowers from a family member's garden for inclusion in the bouquet

 - "Something Blue" Perfume by Oscar De La Renta